underchemist/nanonispy/README.md

 ## Requirements

-Currently written and 'tested' with python 3.5, fairly sure this won't work with version of python < 3.0
+Currently written and tested with
+- python 3.5
+- python 3.4

+Depends on
-- numpy (>1.10)
+- numpy

 Will continue making tests that are actually useful and maybe will make this a conda/pip build.